ZeyadMohamed1805/jobify/client/README.md

 #### Axios

-Axios is a popular JavaScript library that simplifies the process of making HTTP requests from web browsers or Node.js.
+Axios is a popular JavaScript library that simplifies the process of making HTTP requests from web browsers or Node.ts.
 It provides a simple and elegant API for performing asynchronous HTTP requests, supporting features such as making GET, POST, PUT, and DELETE requests, handling request and response headers, handling request cancellation, and more.

 [Axios Docs](https://axios-http.com/docs/intro)